lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_4/Readme.md

 ```

-3. Define the operator[] function to give a convenient way to retrieve the head pose results from the data contained in the inference request’s output blob.
-Calculate the index to the appropriate locations in the blob for the batch item.
-Then return a result object containing the data read for the batch index.
+3. The operator[] function is defiend to give a convenient way to retrieve the head pose results from the data contained in the inference request’s output blob.
+The index to the appropriate locations in the blob is calculated for the batch item.
+Then a result object containing the data read for the batch index is returned.

 ```cpp
     Results operator[] (int idx) const {